rif/web2admin/README.md

 or

- - Clone the web2admin repo and copy content in your app excluding the .git and .gitignore.
+ - Clone the web2admin repo and copy content in your app excluding the .git* and *.sh.

  The master branch will always contain to the latest stable version (the development will be done on another branch).